clk1391/DMPA/README.md

 Open-source data for trajectory simulation of Drag-Modulated Plasma Aerocapture

 ## Background
 This data is generated from the analytical plasma model of a magnetoshell interacting with a rarefied hypersonic atmospheric flow.
+This data is generated for a flow of atomic hydrogen (H), making it applicable to conceptual DMPA trajectory simulations at Jupiter, Saturn, Uranus, and Neptune.
 It accompanies [1], which can be found in this repository.
 For more detail on the plasma model, see [2] and [3].

 [1] _Kelly, C. L., & Little, J. M. (2021).
 Performance and Design Scaling of Magnetoshells for Outer Planet Drag-Modulated Plasma Aerocapture.
 In IEEE Aerospace Conference.
 Virtual Event._